Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 <h2 id="protocol_differences"> All ☀️ & 🌈?</h2>

-As they say, nothing is perfect on the human stage, both uarray and Array API also have their limitations.
+As they say, nothing is perfect on the human stage, both uarray and the Array API also have their limitations.

 \*\*\*_Wears interoperability hat again_\*\*\*